Closure of NZPA end of an era

 The Australian Fairfax and APN media companies now own all but five of New Zealand's daily newspapers.
 They operate their own systems.

-Next story in National: More teams arrive for Rugby World Cup
+Next story in New Zealand: More teams arrive for Rugby World Cup

 Copyright © 2011, Radio New Zealand